Dedicated Breast Surgeons

 Giving You the Time You Deserve

-We’ll discuss what your treatment will include, and how long it’s expected to take.
+We will discuss what your treatment will include, and how long it’s expected to take.
 Depending on the disease severity and your personal choices, you’re likely to start treatment within two to six weeks.
 We offer on-site genetic counseling for cancer, often with same-day appointment availability.

 Breast Surgery Techniques

 Our breast surgery techniques include:

 - Breast-conserving surgery (lumpectomy, oncoplastic surgery, hidden scar surgery)

 - Chemotherapy port placement